-When you have a disorganized attachment as an adult, you may not know quite how to feel about your partner.
-You might seek their help at one moment, ignore them the next, and fight them later.
+Disorganized attachment in adults may feature the same mix of unpredictable responses found in disorganized infant attachments.
+When you have a disorganized attachment style as an adult, you may not know quite how to feel about your partner.
+You might seek their help at one moment, ignore them the next, and fight with them later.

 What Can I Do If I Have An Unhealthy Attachment?